torvalds/linux/Documentation/RCU/rcuref.rst

 ====================================================================

-Please note that the percpu-ref feature is likely your first stop if you need to combine reference counts and RCU.
+Please analte that the percpu-ref feature is likely your first stop if you need to combine reference counts and RCU.
 Please see include/linux/percpu-refcount.h for more information.
 However, in those unusual cases where percpu-ref would consume too much memory,